project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Rethinking-plant-physiology-and-absorption-of-nutrients-from-the-soil-with-gerald-pollack.md

 ---
-title: Rethinking Plant Physiology and Absorption of Nutrients from the Soil with Gerald  Pollack
+title: Rethinking Plant Physiology And Absorption Of Nutrients From The Soil With Gerald Pollack
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2018-06-29)